pyjlTW/Airbnb-Blog/README.md

 Airbnb has reshaped urban hospitality by enabling people to rent out their private spaces.
 By 2016, Airbnb had woven itself into the fabric of Chicago's tourism economy, flourishing to such an extent that regulatory measures became necessary to manage its impacts on the city.
 In response to Airbnb's expansion, the City of Chicago introduced comprehensive regulations to maintain control and fairness in the home-sharing market[^2].
 These regulations, including registration requirements, taxation, and limitations on rental units[^3], introduced both opportunities and challenges for Airbnb hosts.

-> [!NOTE]
->Chicago hosted 55.2 million tourists in 2019, boasting an average occupancy rate of 63.1% in October 2023[^1].
-This underscores Chicago's status as a tourism hotspot with exceptionally high booking rates.

 ### Unveiling Insights Through Data Analysis

 Our analysis of over 730,000 data points reveals a surge in Airbnb listings until 2016, driven by factors such as the increasing popularity of home-sharing[^4] and the growing acceptance of the sharing economy[^6], followed by a noticeable decline post-regulation, as illustrated in the accompanying graph.